PisterLab/micromissiles-unity/docs/Simulation_Logging.md

 If the simulation run was executed through `Tools/run_batch.py`, the logs will be stored in a parent directory called `<run_config_name>_<timestamp>`.
 The logs of each simulation run are then stored in subdirectories within this parent directory, called `run_<run_index>_seed_<seed>`.
 Invoking the single-run CLI directly will cause the logs to be written to the explicit absolute directory passed via `--output_dir`.
-Since each Unity worker executes exactly one simulation run, there are only two CSV files per subdirectory.
+Since each Unity worker executes exactly one simulation run, each subdirectory contains one set of telemetry, event, and metadata files.

 ```
 Logs/